domsinclair/IshmaelPHP-Core/Documentation/guide/blog-part-2-schema-migrations-seeds.md

 }
 ```

-### Add routes
+### Add routes (Phase 14 ready: session + CSRF)

 If `Modules/Blog/routes.php` doesn’t exist, create it with the wrapper function below.
-If it exists, add these GET routes inside the function.
+If it exists, add these routes inside the function.
+Since Phase 14, browser routes should run with StartSessionMiddleware first and then VerifyCsrfToken to avoid CSRF/session errors.

 ```php
 <?php